-In this blog post, I will show you how to install Oracle VirtualBox on Windows 10.
-Oracle VirtualBox is a virtualization software that allows you to run multiple Operating system on your host operating system without having the need to dual boot you computer.
+In this blog post, I will show you how to install Oracle VirtualBox 5.2 on Windows 10.
+Oracle VirtualBox is a virtualization software that allows you to run multiple Operating system on your host operating system without having the need to dual boot your computer.
 VirtualBox supports both 32 bit and 64 bit version of the various operating systems currently available.

 - To find out if you computer supports Virtualization technology please refer to my post here.

 - Please refer to my postwhich will show you how to enable Virtualization technology in Windows.

 - On a related note, Microsoft provides its own version of Hypervisor or Virtualization application called Hyper-V. Please refer to my post to know more about it.